 Everybody is desperately worried about the future.
 Community members tell me our emergency food rations are a life-saver, but what happens when they run out?

 If the violence continues, lots of children will be killed.
-If they are not killed by bombs and bullets, they will be killed by a lack of food.
+If children in Yemen are not killed by bombs and bullets, they will be killed by a lack of food.

 Even I am struggling to get food for my family.
 The shop where I normally get my food from has run out of essential foods like flour, so the customers have had to register for the food they need and we are now on a waiting list.